-- Acronyms (siglas) are written without spaces or periods: ONU, OTAN, FBI - They do not have accent when they are all in capitals. - Some acronyms have become common names and follow the regular accentuation rules (e.g. láser). - For a more detailed explanation please check: http://lema.rae.es/dpd/?key=siglas
+- Acronyms are written without spaces or periods: ONU, OTAN, FBI - Accent marks should be avoided in acronyms if they are capitalized in their entirety. - Some acronyms have become common words; these should follow the regular accentuation rules (e.g. láser). - For a more detailed explanation, please refer to http://lema.rae.es/dpd/? key=siglas

-Brand names and nicknames:
+Brand and character names:

-- Don't translate/change brand names if known and relevant to the plot (such as Apple, Nike, Rolex). - Translate into a more generic term if the brand is unknown in your geo and the viewer will miss the meaning because of it (e.g., if Clorox isn't known in Spain, translate as bleach). - Proper names (such as Peter, Smith...) do not translate. - Nicknames (such as Cranky Maria) translate if relevant/plot-pertinent. - Other historical or popular characters (such as Santa Claus, Tooth Fairy) - translate.
+- Do not translate brand names if they are known and relevant to the plot (Apple, Nike, Rolex). - If a brand is unknown in our region and there is a risk of the viewer missing the meaning of the context because of it, translate from the generic term (e.g. if Clorox isn't known in Mexico, translate from the word "bleach" instead: "cloro"). - Do not translate proper names (such as Peter and Smith). - Translate nicknames (such as Cranky Maria) if they are relevant or plotpertinent. - Translate other historical or popular characters (such as Santa Claus, Tooth Fairy) translate.